toranb/django-ember-precompile/README.md

     <script src="{% static 'script/app/templates/foo.handlebars' %}" type="text/x-handlebars"></script>
     {% endcompress %}

-Notice that the templates file extension above is "handlebars" -this is required to use this npm module
+Notice the above template has a file extension of "handlebars" -this is required to use this npm module

-##So what is missing from this test project today?

-1. Tech debt cleanup / basic unit testing to show how the project works with input from a web app